gsbdarc/rcpedia_mockup/docs/data_transfer.md

 You can read more about the [s3 API](https://docs.aws.amazon.com/cli/latest/reference/s3/index.html#cli-aws-s3) on the AWS CLI documentation.

----
-title: Archive Data to Google Drive
+# Archive Data to Google Drive
-layout: indexPages/faqs
-subHeader: Data, Analytics, and Research Computing.
-keywords: RClone, rclone, transfer, ftp, sftp, archive, google, drive, google drive, gdrive
-category: faqs
-parent: faqs
-order: 2
-section: data
-order: 2
-updateDate: 2021-11-23
----
-# {{ page.title }}
----

 Archiving your data to Google Drive (GDrive) using RClone is a free, fast, and secure way to free up on-premises storage.
 Google Drive can be used with high-risk data following Stanford's [Minimum Security Standards](https://uit.stanford.edu/guide/securitystandards).
 Our ZFS storage solution is finite, measuring roughly one-half petabyte of space, which means that space is limited to researchers in perpetuity.